ibalampanis/ai-ethics/guide.md

 - **Anonimazation**:
 	Whenever possible, personal data should be anonymized to protect individual's privacy.
 This involves techniques that remove or encrypte identifying information so that individuals cannot be directly or indirectly identified.
 Common techniques for anonymization include: Generalazation, Randomization, Masking

+- **Unauthorized incorporation of user data**
+	On the usual scenario where a user feeds a generative AI some input-data in the form of a query, there's some chance, that the query will be used later  as a part of the training set of the AI.
+That means that the same data, can later be displayed on a entirely different user, issuing many problems.
+The problem scales even faster when the end-user isn't informed about the specific usage of his queries.

+- **Limited regulatory bodies and safeguards**
+	Many organizations that work on AI technologies, even when practising safe use policies, hold no responsibility when it comes to standards about their development and use of the AI tools.
+So the vendors get to decide their own storage and security rules without the slightles interference and in many cases causing IP violations.

+- **Limited built-in security features for AI models** Because of the lack of regulations and global standards in the development of AI technologies, many models don't have native cybersecurity safeguards.
+This makes it easy for evil-users to access sensitive data such as PII

 <p align="center">
   <img width="200" src="media/AI/privacy.png" alt="">
 </p>